 The highest-paid nurses can usually be found in specialties that require education beyond traditional RN training.
 Graduate degrees are the minimum standard, with those who hold doctoral degrees earning significantly more.
-The additional coursework prepares these nurses to handle highly specialized roles, sometimes in place of physicians within the same specialty.
-This allows them to command a higher nurse salary that still nets a savings for the employing medical facilities.
+The additional coursework prepares these nurses to handle highly specialized roles, sometimes in physicians within the same specialty.
+This allows them to command a higher nurse salary that still nets savings for the employing medical facilities.

 To maximize the earning potential even further, these specialties often require significant experience to master.
 With nursing showing signs of rapid growth, the additional time needed to meet the qualifications for some nursing jobs ensures high demand for those who can fill them.
 This gives these nurses a solid negotiating position when discussing salary and benefits with an employer.
 If your career goals include high salary potential, choosing to pursue one of these specialized nursing jobs is likely to keep you financially comfortable.

 CRNA nursing jobs come with some of the highest average wages in the industry.
 The BLS shows the median average salary for this position at $167,950 as of May 2018.
 As the professional who handles the direct administration of anesthesia to patients in most hospitals, doctor's offices, and the military, the training requirements to be licensed are extensive.
 Currently, CRNA students must have a graduate degree to practice but, by 2022, students will be required to pursue a doctoral degree.
 This is one reason why CRNAs are the highest-paid nurses in the US.
 With a 16 percent job increase projected by the BLS, job security shouldn't be a concern in the foreseeable future.